dialpad/dialtone/packages/dialtone-tokens/README.md

 ## Quick Start for Contributors

 1. clone repo
-2. `npm install`
+2. `pnpm install`
-3. `pnpm run build` to build tokens.
+3. `nx build dialtone-tokens` to build tokens.
 Built tokens will be output to the dist folder.

 - `base.json` Contains tokens exported from figma.
 - `tokens/tokens.json` Contains tokens in style dictionary format (generated from `base.json`).